cs3110/textbook/src/chapters/interp/substitution.md

 For example, `let x = 42 in x + 1` should step to `42 + 1`, because substituting
 `42` for `x` in `x + 1` yields `42 + 1`.

-Of course, the right hand side of that rule isn't really an expression.
+Of course, the right-hand side of that rule isn't really an expression.
 It's just giving an intuition for the expression that we really want.
 We need to formally define what "substitute" means.
 It turns out to be rather tricky.
-So, rather then getting side-tracked by it right now, let's assume a new notation:
+So, rather than getting side-tracked by it right now, let's assume a new notation:
 `e'{e/x}`, which means, "the expression `e'` with `e` substituted for `x`."
 We'll come back to that notation in the next section and give it a careful definition.